Need to know how to shut down a narcissist?

 Narcissists have a pretty impressive sense of self.
 It is clearly inflated, but it is also unstable.

-If you give them too many numerous verbal praises, you are empowering their belief that they are better than you and everyone else.
+If you give them too much undeserved verbal praise, you're reinforcing their belief that they are better than you and everyone else.
 Only give praise when you feel it is deserved and honest.

-If you don't give a narcissist any of this fuel to work with, they won't continue to gain the ammunition that they need to attack back.
+If you don't give a narcissist any of this fuel to work with, they won't use it against you or others when defending themselves.

 4. Don't Accept Responsibility

 If a narcissist is angry, let them be angry.
-They will probably try to make you feel the same anger and pain that they are feeling, but you can refuse to do so.
+They may try to make you feel the same anger and pain that they are feeling, but you can refuse to comply.

-It might seem easier to just accept the blame to stop their rampage, but doing so will start to break you down after a while.
+It might seem easier to accept the blame to stop their rampage, but doing so can break your spirit after a while.

 If you accept the responsibility for their anger or emotions, you may end up doing whatever they want just to appease them.

 Let the narcissist handle their own emotions and come to terms with them.
-Remember that they will eventually get over it.
+They will eventually get over it or move on to another effort to satisfy their needs.

 The challenge for those who have narcissism is to learn how to take personal responsibility instead of attributing their disrespectful or abusive behavior to those around them.